romantic668/angular-ionic-starter/README.md

 * Karma/Jasmine testing
 * Protractor for E2E testing

-## Project Goals

-* The main goal is to provide an environment where you can have great dev tools and create a production application without worrying about adding a bunch of stuff yourself.
-* The goal of your design should be so that you can easily copy and paste your app folder and your constants file into to a new update of this project and have it still work.
-Use constants and have proper separation to make upgrades easy.
-If you have any suggestions on areas where this starter can be designed to make updates more easy, file an issue.

 ## Basic scripts

 Use `yarn start` for dev server.
 Default dev port is `3000`.